pactus-project/pactus-website/content/blog/2025-02-01-newsletter-jan-2025.md

 PIP-37 is currently under active discussion within the development team and will soon be integrated into the Pactus source code.

+---

-[^1]: The Pactus monthly newsletter is published on our website and distributed to subscribers via email during the first week of each month.
+**Pactus Newsletter**: The Pactus monthly newsletter is published on our website and distributed to subscribers via email during the first week of each month.
 It recaps key highlights and important news from the previous month.